Tonywuhk/realai.org/labs/deepmind.md

 DeepMind's [official records](https://beta.companieshouse.gov.uk/company/07386350) are available from [Companies House](https://www.gov.uk/government/organisations/companies-house).

+DeepMind has two main lines of business: Research and Applied.
+Its organized efforts in research has yielded a long list of [publications](http://realai.org/labs/deepmind/publications/).

-## Organization
+## Organized Research

 According to a [Financial Times report on March 17, 2017](https://www.ft.com/content/cada14c4-d366-11e6-b06b-680c49b4b4c0), DeepMind’s researchers are organised into four main groups including “Neuroscience” and “Frontiers”, each consisting of smaller teams with deeper specialties.
 "Strike teams" can be formed temporarily to achieve a particular goal.
 Resources are allocated to projects by team leaders including Hassabis and head of research Shane Legg, who said "It’s sort of a bubbling cauldron of ideas, and exploration, and testing things out, and finding out what seems to be working and why — or why not."

-## Potential Applications
+## Applications

+DeepMind Applied is led by Mustafa Suleyman, and works in two sectors: [DeepMind Health](https://deepmind.com/applied/deepmind-health/) and [DeepMind for Google](https://deepmind.com/applied/deepmind-for-google/).

-* **Fund Management**: In March 2017, a machine learning expert [believed](http://www.afr.com/brand/chanticleer/google-will-disrupt-funds-management-says-machine-learning-expert-20170329-gv93jc) that a new powerful fund management machine would likely emerge from DeepMind.
+In March 2017, a machine learning expert [believed](http://www.afr.com/brand/chanticleer/google-will-disrupt-funds-management-says-machine-learning-expert-20170329-gv93jc) that a new powerful **fund management** machine would likely emerge from DeepMind.

 ## Sources